Crypto Glossary

 The ratio of Bitcoin’s market capitalization versus the sum of the market capitalizations of all cryptocurrencies.

-Bitcoin Maximalists
+Bitcoin Maximalist

-Bitcoin Maximalists are individuals who believe that bitcoin is the only valuable cryptocurrency and the future of global finance.
+Bitcoin maximalists are individuals who believe that Bitcoin is the only valuable cryptocurrency and the future of global finance.

 Bitcoin Pizza